 To prevent an avatar being accessed and used by unauthorized IMS caller, the solution proposes to sign and verify the avatar-id during IMS call, and perform authentication and authorization based on CAPIF/NEF/SBI security when an avatar object consumer accesses the avatar object from the DAC.
 SIP security defined in 33.303 and DC integrity and confidentiality protection defined in 33.228 can be used to protect avatar id and avatar object transmitted through IMS network.

 Editorial Notes: SHAKEN framework can be used sign and verify the avatar-id.
 Other options are FFS.

+Editor's Note: Alignment with SA2 is FFS

 6.x.2.1 Procedure to protect IMS DC based Avatar Communication

+Figure 6.x -1 Security procedure of IMS DC based Avatar Communication - network centric rendering

-1. The UE-A initiates an IMS session and establishes audio and video session connections with the UE-B. The bootstrap data channel(s) are established at the same time for both the UE-A and UE-B. UE-A also downloads the avatar application and Avatar-id(s).
+1. The UE-A initiates an IMS session and establishes audio and video session connections with the UE-B. The bootstrap data channel(s) (BDCs) are established at the same time for both the UE-A and UE-B. UE-A also downloads the avatar application and Avatar-id(s) through a BDC.

-2. The UE-A decides to request network media rendering based on its status such as power, signal, computing power, internal storage, etc. The UE-A selects the Avatar-id of the avatar, which is intended to use for the call.
+2. The UE-A decides to request network media rendering based on its status such as power, signal, computing power, internal storage, etc. The UE-A selects the Avatar-id of the avatar from the Avatar-id list downloaded from the first step, which is intended to use for the call.

-3. As shown in the step 1 to step 26 of workflow in the AC.7.2.2 of TS 23.228, the UE-A performs the application data channel (APC) negotiation with the XR Application Server for XR media rendering.
+3. As shown in the step 1 to step 26 of workflow in the AC.7.2.2 of TS 23.228, the UE-A performs the application data channel (ADC) negotiation with the XR Application Server for XR media rendering.
 The negotiation includes usage of the Avatar-id and the indication of network centric rendering preference received from the UE-A. During this workflow, the IMS AS validates with HSS/UDM or locally based on subscription data retrieve from HSS/UDM before.
 If the UE is authorized to use the Avatar-id for the application based on subscription data, IMS AS signs the Avatar-id together with at least calling id, application id, then includes the signed Avatar-id in negotiation message to UE-B through the terminate IMS.
 The terminating IMS network checks if the UE-A is allowed to use the Avatar-id for the application by verifying the signed Avatar-id.
 If successful, it forwards the Avatar-id to UE-B.

+Editor's note: how to provision subscription data with Avatar-id is out of scope of this workflow.

 NOTE 1: Ms reference point can be used to sign Avatar-id together with application id.
 The signed Avatar-id is generated by authorized signing server based on at least calling UE IMS id (e.g. IMPU of the calling UE), Avatar-id, and application Id for the avatar call.

 4. If the negotiation result is successful in step 3, the UE-A initiates new P2A application data channels, which are used for XR data transmission between the UE-A and the network.
 During the P2A application data channel establishment procedure, the DCSF will instruct the MF via IMS AS how to establish the data channel and corresponding media processing specification.
 A UE token is included in the DC establishment messages.
 The UE token is generated by UE to sign UE IMS id (IMPU) and XR application server id with UE certificate.
 The fingerprint of the UE certificate can be exchanged via SIP message in step 3, which can be used to validate the UE token by IMS network.